What Is Cassava?

 Stand up a piece on a cutting board (so the cut-side is down), and using a paring knife, remove the skin, cutting from the top of the piece to the bottom, trying not to take off too much of the white flesh.
 (This technique is similar to cutting a pineapple.)
 Rotate the piece, continuing to slice off the bark.
 Quarter each piece and remove the woody core as you would in a pineapple.

-Cassava is incredibly versatile.
+Cassava is incredibly versatile and is used both for its meat as well as its juice.
 It can be boiled, baked, steamed, grilled, fried, mashed, made into chips, or added to stews.
-Most often it is mashed, sprinkled with salt, pepper, and lime juice, and served with meat.
+Most often it is mashed, sprinkled with salt, pepper, and lime juice, and served as a side with meat.
 It can be used to make dough for empanadas and tamales as well as tapioca, which thickens puddings.
 Cassareep, an essential ingredient in Guyanese pepperpot, is a concoction of boiled down cassava juice combined with other spices.

 In Jamaica, bam-bam is the collective term used for food made from cassava such as bread, pancakes, and muffins.
 Bammy, or bammie, is thick bread made from cassava flour.
 It’s usually eaten with fried fish or saltfish and ackee.
 Dominicans make a savory yuca turnover called cativias.